SWE-F23-Group-4H/emerald-project06-4h/README.md

 - **code_injectionv2** - Inject C code into existing blocks
 - **develop** - Minimaum viable product

+> Note: If you have an existing version of CaSMM downloaded already, you will need to run `yarn` within the project directory to resolve dependency issues as the `react-modal` library is used.

 ### Injecting Code

 > This is restricted to the sandbox only as of right now, the actual code should not run